ay-lab/dcHiC/README.md

 ### Demo

 This README contains the key information you will need to use this application.
-However, some users may find a demo helpful—ours includes a script to run package installation as well as detailed guides for different options of dcHiC.
-All of these resources are available in `packages/dchic_demo.zip`, with relevant instructions inside!
+However, some users may find a demo helpful; ours includes a script to run package installation as well as detailed guides for different options of dcHiC.
+All of these resources are available in the `demo` directory, with relevant instructions inside!

 ## Installation